mousemke/flounder/README.md

 + `classes`- (object) Contains configurable classes for various elements.
 The are additional classes, not replacement classes.

 + `data` - (array) select box options to build in the select box.
 Can be organized various ways

++ `defaultEmpty`- (boolean) first in priority, this makes the flounder start with a blank valueless option

 + `defaultValue` - (string) Sets the default value to the passed value but only if it matches one of the select box options.
 Multi-tag select boxes only support placeholders